develop4God/habitus_faith/.github/copilot-agent-instructions.md

 Must on each session.

-1. Run flutter test before taskes.
+1. Run `flutter test` before starting any tasks.
 All tests must pass.
-Refactor/fix failing tests. if failing tests are not validating real user logic, delete it and change the approach.
+Refactor or fix failing tests.
+If a failing test does not validate real user logic, delete it and update your approach accordingly.

-2. Use dart format . and dart analyze frequently.
-Resolve all warnings/errors.
+2. Use `dart format .` and `dart analyze` frequently.
+Resolve all warnings and errors.

-3. Only change production code for requested features or fixes.
-Justify all major changes in commits/docs.
+3. Only modify production code for requested features or bug fixes.
+Justify all major changes in commit messages and documentation.

-4. Use Riverpod for all state/business logic.
-Infection and ID for easy testing
+4. Use Riverpod for all state and business logic.
+Use dependency injection and unique identifiers (IDs) for specific robo tests to facilitate easy testing.

-before complete each session compile with Flutter run.
-And wait to generate apk.
+Before completing each session, compile the project with `flutter run` and wait for the APK to be generated.